SHARE

 Baked Banana Pudding vs. No-Bake Banana Pudding

 OK, so maybe you didn't know that there are two types of banana pudding recipes.
 A true classic Southern traditional banana pudding is baked with a beautiful meringue and everything is married together well!
-And then there's a no-bake version, which is this Banana Pudding recipe that I'm sharing.
+And then there's a no-bake EASY version, which is this simple Banana Pudding recipe that I'm sharing.

 For the baked version of banana pudding, you'll make your homemade pudding per usual, layer everything, and then whip together an easy meringue using egg whites which will be fluffy and cloudy and is used as the "topping" of your banana pudding.